mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 <h3><a name="compute">5.4 Work out how to compute each line of data</a></h3>

-There are a number of tools we can use to generate out OLAP data set from our SnowPlow data set.
+There are a number of tools we can use to generate out OLAP data set from our Snowplow data set.
 In this example, we're going to assume our events data is in Infobright, and we'll generate our OLAP data set using just SQL.
 Note: the same SQL should work equally well to generate an output data set in Hive.
 However, we would **not** want our OLAP data to live in Hive, as querying it would be much slower than if that data lived in a columnar database like Infobright.
 Train-of-thought analysis (which OLAP reporting tools excel at) is only possible if querying is fast, and Hive/ map reduce is not fast.

 We've decided that we want a line of data for every web page on every visit.
 We can generate a line of data at this granularity using the following query: